alhewitt/alhewitt.github.io/_pages/machine-learning.md

   - **Lookahead**: Calculating the state of the board a number of moves ahead and picking the move which guarantees the best score.
   - **Game tree**: Each layer in the tree represents valid moves given the layer before it.
 The board states at the end are called leaves and the path taken to them is called a branch.
   - **Minmax**: When an opponents move is also considered.
 Assume a perfect opponent will minimise the score on their turn which leads to maximising and then minimising the score each alternating layer in the tree.
-  - **Alpla-bega pruning**: When reading the tree from left to right, if a branch cannot provide useful information (i.e. has a score lower than a previous branch when maximising score) the rest of that branch is no computed.
+  - **Alpha-beta pruning**: When reading the tree from left to right, if a branch cannot provide useful information (i.e. has a score lower than a previous branch when maximising score) the rest of that branch is no computed.
 This saves computation time.

 [COURSE: Feature Engineering](https://www.kaggle.com/learn/feature-engineering)
 This course builds on the [Intermediate Machine Learning](https://alhewitt.github.io/machine-learning/#course-intermediate-machine-learning) course.